Scream (2022 film): Plot

-Sidney arrives in town after learning of Dewey's death and meets both Gale and Sam at the hospital.
-Sidney asks Sam to help stop the killer, but Sam declines, choosing to leave town with Richie and Tara.
-Sidney and Gale follow the trio to Amber's, which is revealed to be Stu's former home where the original Woodsboro massacre took place.
-While a party is in progress to honor Wes' memory, Chad and Mindy are both attacked by Ghostface.
-As the friend group convenes, Amber pulls out a gun and shoots Liv in the head, revealing herself as the killer.
-Sidney and Gale arrive, and Richie is revealed as Amber's accomplice.
-He stabs Sam, and he and Amber take Sam, Sidney, and Gale into the kitchen where Sidney had first faced off against Billy and Stu.
+Sidney arrives in town after learning of Dewey's death and meets Gale and Sam at the hospital.
+Sidney asks Sam to help stop Ghostface, but Sam declines, choosing to leave town with Richie and Tara.
+Sidney and Gale follow the trio to Amber's house, revealed to be Stu's former home, where the original Woodsboro massacre took place.
+During a party in Wes' honor, the Meeks twins are attacked by Ghostface.
+As the friend group gathers, Amber pulls out Dewey's gun and shoots Liv in the head, revealing herself as Ghostface.
+Sidney and Gale arrive, and Richie is revealed to be Amber's accomplice.
+He stabs Sam, and together, he and Amber take the Carpenter sisters, Sidney, and Gale into the kitchen where Sidney first confronted Billy and Stu.

-Richie and Amber reveal they are fans of the Stab film series who met online.
-Disappointed in the trajectory taken with the most-recent Stab 8, they decided to embark on a new killing spree, bringing back the "original cast" to provide new-and-improved "source material" for a future "requel" Stab film and intend to frame Sam as the killer.
-Sam attacks Richie and Tara attacks Amber but is incapacitated; Richie goes after Sam while Sidney and Gale fight Amber together, ending with Gale breaking free and shooting Amber, who lands on a turned-on stove and is set on fire.
-Richie pursues Sam, who sees another hallucination of Billy, which brings her attention to Amber's abandoned knife.
-Embracing her paternal heritage, she uses the knife to stab Richie repeatedly before shooting and killing him.
-A horribly burnt Amber attempts to attack the group again but is shot to death by Tara.
+Richie and Amber explain that they are fans of the Stab film series who met online.
+Disappointed with the direction of the most recent Stab 8, they initiated a new killing spree to inspire a fresh installment based on true events and planned to frame Sam as the culprit.
+Sam attacks Richie, while Tara attacks Amber but is incapacitated.
+Sidney and Gale fight Amber, ending with Gale shooting Amber, causing her to fall onto a lit stove and catch fire.
+Richie chases Sam, who sees a hallucination of Billy that guides her to Amber's abandoned knife.
+Embracing her paternal legacy, Sam repeatedly stabs Richie and slits his throat before shooting him to ensure he is dead.
+A horribly burned Amber attempts to attack the group again, but is fatally shot by Tara.

-Tara and the Meeks twins are loaded into ambulances to be taken to the hospital, and Sam thanks Sidney and Gale for their help.
-Gale promises not to write a new book about the new murders and give the killers notoriety, opting to write a tribute to Dewey instead.
-Sam joins Tara in the ambulance and the night's events are covered in a news report.
+Tara and the Meeks twins are taken to the hospital, while Sam thanks Sidney and Gale for their help.
+Gale decides not to write a book about the new murders to avoid giving the killers notoriety, opting instead to write a tribute to Dewey.
+Sam joins Tara in the ambulance as the night's events are reported on the news.